Skip to main content

 Zomato pays out weekly, but the bank credit a restaurant receives is the residual after commission, TDS 194O, TCS Section 52, GST on commission, ad spend, and refund reversals.
 Reconciling that residual back to order-level revenue is the core task for finance teams running aggregator-led restaurants.

-See how TransactIG handles multi-rail restaurant reconciliation
+See how TransactIG handles restaurant + cloud kitchen reconciliation